 - Drew Carey himself whenever he is jumping up and down with a excited contestant.
 It's hard to tell if he is making fun of the jumper or not, but him jumping with the contestant is always funny.

-- Sometimes, a contestant in either Contestant's Row or the Showcase will accidentally address their bid to Bob rather than Drew.
+- Sometimes, a contestant in either Contestant's Row or the Showcase will accidentally address their bid to Bob rather than Drew (though that's dropped off since its been a few years since Barker retired).

 - March 19, 2008: A contestant in Contestant's Row bids $69, causing Drew into laugh uncontrollably.
 (The contestant's last name?
 Bummer.)